Branding and freedom aren’t two words you usually see together in a sentence. Let me tell you a story …

 In May 2017, I ran the first Soulful Branding challenge, borne out of my desire to help people create branding that makes their heart sing.
 Having worked on branding for all kinds of individuals and organisations for the past 10+ years, I’ve learned a thing or two about creating a strong foundation for how you show up in the world (aka marketing), that is aligned with who you are.
 If it feels authentic, it’s going to be more effective.

-Due to the overwhelmingly positive response to the pilot challenge, I’m creating a more extensive edition – a 5-week online course, beginning this October.
+Due to the overwhelmingly positive response to the pilot challenge, I’ve creating a more extensive edition – a 5-week online course.

 You can also join the Soulful Branding Community (for free) here.